potaito/potaito.github.io/_posts/2019-04-22-pfsense-pfblockerng-fails-because-of-unbound.md

 [1555947478] unbound-control[76777:0] error: connect: Operation timed out for 127.0.0.1 port 8953 Restore previous database Failed! .....
 Not completed. [ 04/22/19 17:40:29 ]
 ```

+So apparently pfBlockerNG tries to restart the `unbound` service, but fails doing so because of the error  "*control-enable is 'no' in the config file*".
+By the way: In older versions of pfBlockerNG it would only print that it failed to reload `unbound` without further explanation.

-`DNSBL` relies on `unbound` in the sense that it adds itself to `unbound` and then handles specific DNS request that are black-listed.
-When searching for the "control-enable is 'no'" error, I stumbled upon a forum entry here https://forum.netgate.com/topic/142446/should-unbound-control-work-by-default, where it's explained that apparently `unbound` has an issue with a 0-byte config file.
-I checked and sure enough the file `remotecontrol.conf` existed but was empty:
+When searching for "*control-enable is 'no'*" online, I stumbled upon a [netgate forum entry](https://forum.netgate.com/topic/142446/should-unbound-control-work-by-default), where user **jimp** explains that apparently `unbound` has an issue with a 0-byte config file.
+I checked on my device and sure enough the file `remotecontrol.conf` existed but was empty:

 ```shell
 [2.4.4-RELEASE][alessandro@pfSense.lan]/var/unbound: ls -lah